Nina Badrić: 2000–present

 With the single "Nek ti bude kao meni", Nina announced her fourth album, Nina, released in 2000, through the label Croatia Records.
 It contained twelve songs and was produced by Darko Juranović.
 It featured the second single "Ako kažeš da me ne voliš" that was supported by a video.
 In 2003 she released a compilation, Collection, and her fourth studio album Ljubav, consisting of thirteen tracks.
 The songs "Čarobno jutro" and "Za dobre i loše dane" were released as singles.

 On 14 February 2005, Badrić performed at the Dom sportova in Zagreb, in support of the campaign by UNICEF to house abandoned children.
 The concert was filmed and the same year Badrić released a live album on double CDs, Ljubav za ljubav – Live, released through Aquarius Records.
 In November 2007, she released her seventh studio album, 07.
 The album opens with the song "Kralj života mog", which is a duet with Romani diva Ljiljana Petrović-Buttler.
 The tracklist contains another duet, "Ne dam te nikom" with Montell Jordan.
 The album was recorded over two years and produced by Steve Sidwell.
 In November 2011, Nina released the album NeBo.

 Badrić represented Croatia at the Eurovision Song Contest 2012 in Baku, Azerbaijan with the song "Nebo".
 She performed in the second semi-final and failed to reach the top ten and final cutoff, at 12th place with 42 points.

 After the Eurovision Song Contest, Badrić embarked on an arena tour of the region.
 In 2013, Badrić recorded a duet "Duše su se srele" with Bosnian singer Mirza Šoljanin.
 In January 2015, she recorded another duet, called "Lozinka za raj", with Serbian singer Željko Vasić.

 In 2016, Badrić recorded a song "Želim živjeti", together with Shorty, Ivana Husar, Marija Husar, Palić Sisters, Alan Hržica and band Emanuel in support of an anti-abortion campaign.
 In July 2016, Badrić performed her song "Dani i godine" at the wedding of Ana Ivanovic and Bastian Schweinsteiger.

+In 2026, Badrić released her newest album Moji ljudi containing new material and singles from the previous few years like "Alive" and "Nemoj" (duet with Petar Grašo).

 Personal life

 She married Bernard Krasnić in 2006; they divorced in 2012.
 During the campaign for the 2007 Croatian parliamentary election, Badrić performed at a number of fundraising events for the Croatian Democratic Union.
 She is a devout Roman Catholic.

-She often makes pilgrimages to Lourdes, Medjugorje and Šurkovac.
+She made pilgrimages to Lourdes, Medjugorje and Šurkovac.